 Compensation claims represent more than a financial result – they can make the difference between you being able to recover and move on from your injury, or being stuck on a long list waiting for corrective treatment.
 Our goal is to get you the maximum compensation you deserve so you can make the most of your life, whatever that may look like.

 Talk to the Medical Negligence Experts today.
 We can offer you free, no-obligation advice to help you understand the claims process and find out whether you can make a claim.

 The experience of a small percentage of patients is, unfortunately, different.
-Instead of being treated with care and respect they are hurt – sometimes even fatally – because someone didn’t do their job properly.
+Instead of being treated with care and respect, they are hurt – even fatally – because someone didn’t do their job properly.

 Common Types of Medical Negligence Claims

-You don’t need to worry about how you will fund your application because our medical negligence solicitors in Canterbury offer to work under a No Win No Fee agreement if they believe your claim has a good chance of being successful.
+You don’t need to worry about how you will fund your application when you turn to The Medical Negligence Experts.
+That’s because our Canterbury medical negligence solicitors offer a No Win No Fee claims agreement if they believe your claim has a good chance of being successful.

 No Win No Fee agreements are also referred to as Conditional Fee Agreements.
 They make it affordable for everyone who needs expert legal advice and representation to access it because they take away the requirement to pay thousands of pounds upfront with no assurance that your claim will be successful.

 Instead of expecting you to do it, your lawyer agrees to take on the financial risk of starting a claim.
 You may have to pay the odd incidental expense (for instance, assessment by an independent medical expert).
 But in actuality, you won’t even need to pay your own lawyer’s costs, either.